-The United States has one of the best real estate markets in the world.
-Now is the time to buy because the U.S. economy has been on an upward climb, and with that comes a favorable housing market.
-Here are a few other reasons why an international investor would want to buy U.S. rental properties.
+The United States has one of the best real estate markets in the world, causing investors from all over the globe to seek out opportunities to place their money into properties that sit on U.S. soil.
+With that said, here are a few reasons why an international investor would want to buy U.S. rental properties in the first place.

-- The currency exchange can be in the foreign investor’s favor.
-When an investor earns U.S. capital, it commonly converts to more and becomes a larger return, when converted to their country’s currency.
+• The currency exchange can be in the foreign investor’s favor.
+When an investor earns U.S. capital, it commonly ends up being a larger return when converted to their own country’s currency.

-- The U.S. tax system rewards investors with incredible tax benefits – deductions/depreciation, that can, in some cases, leave the international investor owing nothing to the government.
+• The U.S. tax system rewards investors with incredible tax benefits.
+This includes deductions and depreciation that can, in some cases, leave the international investor owing zero to the government.

 As an international investor, you may not be familiar with the U.S. tax system.
-With this in mind, it would be wise to seek the advice of a tax specialist.
-It can greatly lower your tax burden.
+Because of this, it would be wise to seek the advice of a tax specialist to greatly lower your tax burden.
 We utilize Tom Wheelwright of WealthAblity.
-He handles all our personal taxes, and is the personal tax advisor to some of the most successful real estate investor’s in the world.
-You can also learn more about saving on your taxes by simply reading about these top three tax benefits of real estate investing.
+He handles all our personal taxes and is the personal tax advisor to some of the most successful real estate investors in the world.
+You can also learn more about saving on your taxes by simply reading our post on the top three tax benefits of real estate investing.

 What Can Make it Difficult for Oversees Investors to Buy U.S. Properties?

-The difficulties that an international real estate investor can come across are sometimes based on their experience level.
-It can be especially confusing and intimidating for foreign investors who are new to the game.
-It doesn’t have to be this way though.
-By learning more about the topic and using the best strategies, you can successfully own an American rental property while living abroad.
+It goes without saying that it can be especially difficult, confusing, and intimidating for foreign investors who are new to buying real estate outside of their country.
+It doesn’t have to be difficult, though.
+By learning more about investing in U.S. properties as a foreigner and using the best strategies, you can successfully own an American rental property while living abroad.
 Let’s go over a few items that can make purchasing U.S. real estate a challenge for some, depending upon what path they take:

-1. Dealing with Financing Issues with the Bank as a Foreign Investor
+1. Dealing with Financial Banking Issues as a Foreign Investor

 2. Trying to Make a United States Real Estate Deal Happen from Across the World

 There are many moving parts to a U.S. real estate deal, and not being physically present in the country can present a host of issues.
-From not having the ability to judge for yourself if the property is 100 percent acceptable, to not knowing who to contact to form a team of professionals to assist with the process, international investors have to be on top of their game to successfully pull the deal off.
-Some may not be capable of doing this.
-But the truth is, there are real estate investment companies out there that can take care of everything for the investor, making it a done deal, and an easy one at that.
+For instance, not having the ability to judge for yourself if the property is 100 percent acceptable, as well as not knowing who to contact to form a team of professionals to assist with the process.
+The bottom line is that when trying to make a deal happen from the other side of the globe, international investors have to be on top of their game to successfully pull it all off, and some may not be capable of doing this.
+But the truth is, there are real estate investment companies out there that can take care of everything for the investor, making it a done deal and an easy one at that, and we’ll cover this in the next section.

 The Best Strategies for Buying U.S. Real Estate if You’re a Foreign Investor

-When it comes to learning how to buy U.S. real estate as a foreigner, we would like to cover a few points that we feel are huge in making an international property transaction actually easy, as well as straightforward.
+When it comes to learning how to buy U.S. real estate as a foreigner, we’ll cover a few points that play a big part in making an international property transaction actually easy, as well as straightforward.
 Let’s find out what they are so you can start purchasing U.S. properties from another country, and look forward to building your global real estate portfolio.

 1. Use Non-Recourse Financing to Easily Invest in U.S. Rental Properties